expo/create-react-native-app/README.md

 #### `npm run eject`

 This will start the process of "ejecting" from Create React Native App's build scripts.
-You'll be asked a couple of questions about how you'd like to build your project, and then CRNA will take over.
+You'll be asked a couple of questions about how you'd like to build your project.

-**Warning:** Running eject is a permanent action (modulo your version control system).
+**Warning:** Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-### User Guide
+## User Guide

 Please refer to the [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) for more details about anything here.

-### Philosophy
+## Philosophy

+* **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with [Create React App](https://github.com/facebookincubator/create-react-app)).
 * **Develop on Your Device**: It should be easy to develop on a physical device when you want to test how your app feels and responds to inputs.
-* **One Build Tool**: If you just want to try out React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
+* **One Build Tool**: If you just want to get started with React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
 * **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built.

-### Why Use This?
+## Why Use This?

 **If you're getting started** with React Native, `create-react-native-app` gives you a coherent and simple way to get started.
-TODO MAKE THIS NOT SUCK

-#### Converting to a Custom Setup

 TODO WRITE THIS

+**If you're experienced** with React Native, `create-react-native-app` TODO WRITE THIS

-### Limitations
+## Limitations

 TODO WRITE THIS

 * `react-native link` && custom native code

-### What's Inside?

-TODO WRITE THIS
+## Support and Contact

+If you're having issues with Create React Native App, please make sure:

+* The issue is not covered in the [Getting Started](https://github.com/react-community/create-react-native-app#getting-started) or [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) documentation
+* There is not already an [open issue](https://github.com/react-community/create-react-native-app/issues) for your particular problem

+If you've checked the documentation and currently open issues, please either open a new GitHub issue or ping `dikaiosune` on the [Reactiflux](https://www.reactiflux.com/)'s #react-native channel on Discord. **Please do not DM or email project maintainers directly**, as it's very important that support takes place in public locations where others can benefit from the conversation.

-### Contributing
+## Contributing

-TODO WRITE THIS
+Contributions will be licensed under the [3-clause BSD license](https://github.com/react-community/create-react-native-app/blob/master/LICENSE).
+Please fork the repository, perform your work on a feature branch, and submit a pull request to this repository's master branch from your fork's branch.

+For details about setting up a development environment and testing your changes, please see [CONTRIBUTING.md](https://github.com/react-community/create-react-native-app/blob/master/CONTRIBUTING.md).